William Ward, 2nd Earl of Dudley: Marriages and children

 Lady Dudley took an interest in medical welfare.
 In Ireland, in 1903, she set up the Lady Dudley Nurses scheme to serve isolated rural communities in counties Connemara, Mayo, Donegal, and Kerry.
-In Australia, in 1908, she set up a similar scheme which was a forerunner of the Flying Doctor service.
+In Australia, in 1911, she set up a similar scheme.
+She was interested in gardening, and in January 1903 was elected a Fellow of the Royal Horticultural Society.

 On the outbreak of World War I Lady Dudley established the Australian Voluntary Hospital from doctors and nurse in London.
 She drowned on 26 June 1920, aged 51, while on a visit to Connemara.